pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit move-bunny-up >}}

-If you haven't already then this is a good place to build the project and make sure it's working.
+If you haven't already then this is a good place to run the project and make sure it's working.
 Press the up arrow a few times, and make sure that you're happy it works.